 If you’re unable to find a fix in our guides or via another resource, you’ll want to get in touch with Google or your carrier and see if they have a solution for your issues.

-The only Android updates for the Pixel 3a and Pixel 3a XL on our radar right now are Google’s monthly security updates.
-Again, these updates sometimes deliver bug fixes.
+The only Android 10 updates for the Pixel 3a and Pixel 3a XL on our radar right now are Google’s monthly security updates which, again, often come with bug fixes.